In the Beginning

 Who Made Who

-AC/DC: Beyond the Thunder theme song, “Trailor Trash” written and performed by Gannon Arnold, VO talent by Bruce Jacobson, cinematography and sound recording by Gregg Ferguson, engineered and mixed by Eric Kielb, written, directed and hosted by Kurt Squiers, produced by Gregg Ferguson, Eric Kielb, and Kurt Squiers.
-AC/DC: Beyond the Thunder is a SQUiERS, LLC / Current Motion production. ©AC/DC: Beyond the Thunder Podcast.
+AC/DC Beyond the Thunder theme song, “Trailor Trash” written and performed by Gannon Arnold, VO talent by Bruce Jacobson, cinematography and sound recording by Gregg Ferguson, engineered and mixed by Eric Kielb, written, directed and hosted by Kurt Squiers, produced by Gregg Ferguson, Eric Kielb, and Kurt Squiers.
+AC/DC Beyond the Thunder is a SQUiERS, LLC / Current Motion production. ©AC/DC Beyond the Thunder Podcast.
 All rights reserved.

 This has been a Gnat Attack Presentation.
 Shazbot.
 Nanu Nanu.